Wading Through Auto Product Liability

 However, there are instances in which an automobile or vehicle can be defective and not be covered under lemon law.
 This is simply when an SUV rolls over, a vehicle is found to have a low “crash-worthiness” score, or there is some other defect that renders the vehicle unsafe for its intended use.
 These defects can include both design flaws and manufacturing defects and can have traumatic consequences.
 Most times, the defect will present itself when the vehicle is on the road, and it could end up placing the life of the driver and all other passengers in danger.

 When this occurs, the auto product liability case doesn’t fall under lemon law but product liability law.
-In North Carolina, individuals must file an auto product liability lawsuit within 3 years of the date of injury or 2 years from the date of death, but in no event more than 12 years after the initial purchase of the automobile.
+In North Carolina, individuals must file an auto product liability lawsuit with a car accident lawyer within 3 years of the date of injury or 2 years from the date of death, but in no event more than 12 years after the initial purchase of the automobile.

 If you’ve been injured by an automobile defect, including defective truck equipment, you might be eligible to receive compensation for any injuries caused by the defective vehicle.
 However, these cases can be very difficult to prove, especially when facing some of the biggest car companies and manufacturers in court, and their lawyers.

 That’s where an experienced North Carolina auto product liability attorney, such as those here at Rhine Law Firm, P.C., can help.
 After an initial consultation (something we’re proud to offer free of charge), we’ll determine with you what type of defect is present.

 Design flaws are flaws with the design of the vehicle, before it was ever even built, and this could mean that the design and/or engineering company should be held liable.